Materials-Consortia/OPTIMADE/optimade.rst

     Note that any of the representations displayed above for the "empty query" are valid.
     Semantically, the two examples above "empty query" and the "empty query with start" are equivalent, but differ in representation.
-    This is due to the starting index being explicitely specified in the "empty query with start" example.
+    This is due to the starting index being explicitly specified in the "empty query with start" example.
     The need for this difference becomes apparent if the starting index takes on a value different from the default.

   The dictionary MAY contain the following fields: